common-fate/docs-archive/docs/approvals/sso/azure.md

 > gdeploy sso configure
 ```

-You will be prompted to select you identity provider, select Azure.
+Select 'Azure' when prompted for the identity provider.

 ```json
 ?
 The SSO provider to deploy with  [Use arrows to move, type to filter]